 As you may already know, my blog turned one month old last Saturday; see here.
 In this post I mentioned updating my About page, which I have now done.
 I have included disclaimers on my blog to keep you, the reader, updated and to maintain transparency at all times.
 I mention this now as it is relevant; the E-Book I am about to review was kindly sent to me for free but as present in my disclaimers all following views are my own and no positive review is guaranteed to any third party.

-With that out of the way, let us take a look at this week’s Sunday Book Club: Ewan Pendle and The White Wraith by Shaun Hume‘s who then sent me his book in E-book format and I spent my time reading this on my Iphone during my travels the past few weeks.
+With that out of the way, let us take a look at this week’s Sunday Book Club: Ewan Pendle and The White Wraith by Shaun Hume‘s .
+This book has been keeping me company on my travels over the last few weeks.

 Ewan Pendle and The White Wraith retails for: